The nonprofit world is pivoting once again following the most recent safety concerns related to COVID-19.

 After you’ve reached out to local authorities, you’ll want to update your staff and volunteer training to include changes in safety measures.
 New training for staff should include the following topics:

 - How to safely check-in volunteers

 - How to conduct specific work in accordance with CDC guidelines

 - How to operate newly implemented technology and online tools

 - How to protect vulnerable populations

 Don’t forget to post signage!
 New procedures like these can be a lot to take in.
-Signage is an efficient way to remind staff and volunteers of the new safety protocol.
+Signage is an efficient way to remind staff and volunteers of any new safety protocols you need to put in place.
 Check out how United Way of Pierce County informs their volunteers with this “COVID-19 Guidelines” handout.
 Handouts and signage should be both straightforward and informative.
 You can share with your volunteers via a nonprofit newsletter, and post on location where volunteers participate in their in-person activities.